tranjamin/metr4810-team-17/README.md

 ## Running

 - `git clone <dir>` to clone the directory
-- `git submodule update --init --recursive`
+- `git submodule update --init --recursive --remote`

 In a linux shell (either native linux or git bash), run:
 - `cd src; ./make.sh` to build the `main.c` file